 From all accounts Shakespeare’s death in 1616 went unnoticed by the general public, but three years later when Richard Burbage died—he was the actor who was famous for playing Othello, Hamlet, King Lear, and Richard III—all of London mourned.

 Therefore, in London is not one eye dry.

 ~ Unnamed Author

-Throughout history we see the concept of a specific inner work that engenders enlightenment introduced by key religious figures and then ignored by later followers and scholars.
+Throughout history we see the concept of a specific inner work that engenders enlightenment introduced by key artistic and religious figures and then ignored by later followers and scholars.

 Experience this present moment with full attention. ~ Buddha